Skip to content

 SEND at YFPS

-At YFPS, we are proud to be a fully inclusive school that values every child as an individual.
-We are committed to ensuring that all pupils—regardless of need—are given the support, encouragement, and opportunities they need to thrive.
+At YFPS, we are proud to be a fully inclusive school that values every pupil as an individual.
+We are committed to ensuring that all pupils, regardless of need, are given the support, encouragement, and opportunities they need to thrive.

-Inclusion is at the heart of our ethos, and we believe all children can achieve when they feel understood, supported, and valued.
-We use regular, meaningful assessments to monitor progress against Individual Education Plans (IEPs), and hold Team Around Me (TAM) meetings with parents and carers to ensure that support remains closely aligned with each child’s evolving needs.
+Inclusion is at the heart of our ethos, and we believe all pupils can achieve when they feel understood, supported, and valued.
+We use regular, meaningful assessments to monitor progress against Individual Education Plans (IEPs), and hold Team Around Me (TAM) meetings with parents and carers to ensure that support remains closely aligned with each pupil’s evolving needs.

-For a small number of children with more complex needs, an Education, Health and Care Plan (EHCP) is in place to secure the additional resources and support required to help them succeed.
+For a small number of pupils with more complex needs, an Education, Health and Care Plan (EHCP) is in place to secure the additional resources and support required to help them succeed.

 At YFPS, we are committed to working closely with families to provide the right support at the right time.
 For families who may need additional support, we offer Early Help Assessment Tool (EHAT) plans, enabling us to work in partnership with external agencies and ensure a joined-up approach to meeting wider needs.

 Inclusion is central to life at YFPS.
-We want every child to feel they belong and are supported to reach their full potential.
+We want every pupil to feel they belong and are supported to reach their full potential.

 Accessibility Arrangements

-At YFPS, we plan carefully to ensure all pupils have access to all aspects of school life.
-The building is well designed to allow access arrangements for all.
+Our school operates across a split site and is fully compliant with DDA requirements.
+We work proactively to ensure that all areas of the environment are accessible, inclusive, and adaptable for pupils with a wide range of SEND needs.
+Accessibility is reviewed regularly, and adjustments are made on an individual basis.
+We plan carefully to ensure all pupils have access to all aspects of school life.
+The building is well-designed to allow access arrangements for all.
 Our curriculum is designed to ensure pupils see role models from all groups of people and promotes diversity and inclusion.
-Our staff have well developed access strategies to support children in reaching their full potential.
+Our staff have well-developed access strategies to support pupils in reaching their full potential.
 Resources are adapted so that all pupils can access learning.
 Our school council collect the views from their class members and this feeds into school improvement work.
-The children are very aware of each others needs within the class and are very supportive.

 The SEND Team:

-At Yealmpstone Farm, we believe that every teacher is a teacher of SEND and that supporting children with additional needs is the responsibility of all staff.
-Our commitment to inclusion runs through everything we do, and every member of our team plays a part in ensuring that children with SEND feel valued, supported, and able to succeed.
+At Yealmpstone Farm, we believe that every teacher is a teacher of SEND and that supporting pupils with additional needs is the responsibility of all staff.
+Our commitment to inclusion runs through everything we do, and every member of our team plays a part in ensuring that pupils with SEND feel valued, supported, and able to succeed.

 Alongside our whole-school approach, we have a SEND team who lead, coordinate, and champion inclusive practice across our school.